95% LTV mortgages and coronavirus

 95% LTV mortgages can be a good idea for first time buyers as you only need to put down a 5% deposit.

-It’s possible to get a 100% mortgage and not put down a deposit at all.
-But you’ll need help from a friend or family member to do so.
+You can get a 100% mortgage and not put down a deposit at all.
+But you’ll need help from a friend or family member to do this.

 Should I get a 95% LTV mortgage

-The advantage of a 95% LTV mortgage is that you only need the smallest deposit that most lenders allow, which is 5%.
+The advantage of a 95% LTV mortgage is that you only need a 5% deposit which is smallest deposit most lenders allow.

 The downside is that you’ll end up paying more than if you put down a bigger deposit.

-The higher the LTV the more interest a lender will charge you.
+The higher the LTV the more a lender will charge you in interest.

 This is because your loan is a higher risk as you’re borrowing so much of the property’s value.

-You might prefer to save for a bigger deposit before you buy a home because your monthly repayments will be smaller.
+You might prefer to save for a bigger deposit before you buy a home so your monthly repayments will be smaller.

 Best 95% LTV mortgages